6G: Experimental studies

 In 2022, researchers from Purple Mountain Laboratories, a state-affiliated institute in Nanjing, China, reported a 206.25 Gbit/s data rate in laboratory tests using the terahertz band.
 The team said the results may support future 6G research.

-Also in 2022, another Chinese research group transmitted 1 terabyte of data over 1 km using vortex millimeter-wave transmission—radio waves that spiral as they travel.
+Also in 2022, another Chinese research group reported a data transmission rate of 1 Tbit/s over 1 km using vortex millimeter-wave transmission, a technique that uses radio waves shaped to spiral as they travel.
 The work built on earlier European studies from the 1990s.
 Vortex waves weaken as they expand with distance.
 The researchers used a custom transmitter and receiver to focus and decode multiple rotating wave modes.

 In 2023, Nagoya University in Japan created three-dimensional waveguide structures made of superconducting niobium for communication in the 100 GHz range.
 The superconducting design reduced signal loss from absorption and radiation and was proposed for high-frequency 6G transmission.

 Research on terahertz and millimeter-wave communication continues worldwide as part of global efforts to develop future wireless standards.